Skip to main content

 }

-The Authorization Server will return a response that will look like this:
+The Authorization Server returns a response that looks like this:

 {